timg021/SparseStructuresTEM2/MultisliceCppTest/pdb-compare/ReadmePdb-compare.txt

 "1" corresponds to Vesta XYZ input file format.
 "2" corresponds to Kirkland XYZ input file format.

+Parameter 3 contains Euler rotation angles (around z, y and z" axes, in this order) in degrees that are applied to the test structure before comparison with the reference structure.
+This can be helpful in checking known symmetries of the structures.

-Parameter 3 contains the name of a "reference" atomic structure file in PDB , Vesta XYZ or Kirkland XYZ format.
+Parameter 4 contains the name of a "reference" atomic structure file in PDB , Vesta XYZ or Kirkland XYZ format.
 This input file must be present in the same folder where Pdb-compare.exe is started from, or, alternatively, the filename can include a fully specified pathname (OS specific).

-Parameter 4 can be equal to 0, 1 or 2.
+Parameter 5 can be equal to 0, 1 or 2.
 It defines the format of the second input file.
 "0" corresponds to PDB input file format.
 "1" corresponds to Vesta XYZ input file format.
 "2" corresponds to Kirkland XYZ input file format.

-Parameter 5 contains the name of the output file.
+Parameter 6 contains the name of the output file.
 This file will be saved in ASCII text format.

-Parameter 6 contains a free-form information line (with no white spaces) that is written as the first line in the output file.
+Parameter 7 contains a free-form information line (with no white spaces) that is written as the first line in the output file.

 ==================================================================================================